orgua/shepherd_v2_planning/docs/10_capes/cape_v25_design.md

 - xp: 10mV Ref input - C149 - 1uF + 10uF

 TODO:
 - software changes
 - harvester seems a bit too fast - current is overswinging - see SM141K04LV ivcurve
 - disable GPIO IO if voltage is cut (due to low_threshold)
 - switch to usb PD with 12V?

+## Errors of v2.5d

+- button-connector has no paste on gnd-pads

 ## Pin Def